-- 54. Defendants have represented a commitment to using fresh and local ingredients, including wild-caught fish. - 55.
-Defendants have represented that its DogStar® Kitchens meet the European Union's standard for pet food: "USA Dogstar® kitchens, ingredients, processes, and foods all meet the strictest European Union standards which are stricter than those set by AAFCO, the CFIA or FDA.
+American Feed Control Officials], the [Canadian Food Inspection Agency] or FDA.
 Likewise, Defendants proclaim that Orijen is "[u]nmatched by any other pet food maker anywhere, our kitchens meet the strictest standards in the world, including the Government of Canada, and the European Union."
-Indeed, Defendants' own CEO has stated that "[e]ven if we're selling in Canada or the U.S or Asia, we manufacture to the EU standard..." - 56.
-However, contrary to Defendants' assertion, they do not meet the European Union standards for pet foods. - 57.
+Indeed, Defendants' own CEO has stated that "[e]ven if we're selling in Canada or the U.S. or Asia, we manufacture to the [European Union] standard."

+- 67. However, contrary to Defendants' assertion, they do not meet the European Union standards for pet foods. - 68.
 The European Parliament and the Council of the European Union state that "[p]roducts intended for animal feed must be sound, genuine and of merchantable quality and therefore when correctly used must not represent any danger to human health, animal health or to the environment or adversely affect livestock production."
-The European Parliament and the Council of the European Union provide maximum levels for undesirable substances in animal feed, such as lead, arsenic, mercury, and cadmium, and make clear that products that contain undesirable https://www.foodengineeringmag.com/articles/95994-champion-petfoods-opens-dogstar-kitchens substances that exceed the specified maximum levels will be prohibited.
-In relevant part, subject to certain exceptions, arsenic must not exceed 2ppm (or 2000ppb).
-Yet, the testing results contained herein show that certain of Defendants' products have exceeded the European Union's maximum level for arsenic in animal feed.
+The European Parliament and the Council of the European Union provide maximum levels for undesirable substances in animal feed, such as lead, arsenic, mercury, and cadmium, and make clear that products that contain undesirable substances that exceed the specified maximum levels will be prohibited.
+In relevant part, subject to certain exceptions, arsenic must not exceed 2 parts per million (or 2000 ppb).
+Yet, the testing results contained herein show that certain of Defendants' products have exceeded the European Union's maximum level for arsenic in animal feed. - 69.
+Defendants' representation that the ingredients are fit for human consumption are likewise misleading under the European Union standards. - 70.
+Defendants warrant, claim, state, represent, advertise, label, and market their Contaminated Dog Foods as: - (a) "Biologically AppropriateTM"; - (b) "Fresh Regional Ingredients" and "Delivered daily"; - (c) "Never Outsourced";